AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 See the Echolink How-to for more information.

 ### etxgain=
-This setting adjusts the Echolink transmit gain in +/- dbV.
+This option adjusts the Echolink transmit gain in +/- dbV.
 It is used to balance Echolink transmit audio on an `app_rpt` node.

+Sample:

 ```
 etxgain = 3